hrishabhsrivastava/GRI2022/README.md

 ### Objective

 The immediate objective is to prepare two neural network.
 One of which will train on the broad band photometric data and predict the photometric data for the narrow band.
-The other one will take input the combination of the broad band and the narrow band spectrum as predicted by the previous
+The other one will take input the combination of the broad band and the narrow band spectrum as predicted by the previous.

+### Paper method

+The given paper which is supposed to be reproduced provides a single MTL network, which takes in broadband photometry and gives output both, the narrowband photometry as well as the broadband photo-z.